searchcore/bot/README.md

 ### Run
 If you installed bot to venv, first activate it.
-Then type `python -m tgbot` to console in your bot's folder.
+Then type `python -m bot` to console in your bot's folder.